Creating private workflows in HealthOmics - AWS HealthOmics

 Private workflows depend on a variety of resources that you create and configure before creating the workflow:

-• Workflow definition files – Define your workflow in one or more workflow definition files, written in WDL, Nextflow, or CWL.
+• Workflow definition file: A workflow definition file written in WDL, Nextflow, or CWL.
 The workflow definition specifies the inputs and outputs for runs that use the workflow.
 It also includes specifications for the runs and run tasks for your workflow, including compute and memory requirements.
+The workflow definition file must be in .zip format.
+For more information, see Workflow definition files.

-• (Optional) Sentieon licenses – Request a Sentieon license if you plan to use Sentieon software in a private workflow.
+• (Optional) Sentieon licenses: Request a Sentieon license to use the Sentieon software in private workflows.

 Optionally, you can run a linter on the workflow definition before or after you create the workflow.
 The linter topic describes the linters available in HealthOmics.